 This is the first quarterly newsletter you will receive this year to learn more about Adventures, our ministries, and how God is working thro...

-Due to the recent virus threat, our leadership team made the difficult decision to bring home almost 550 participants over the course of six days.
-Our staff worked around the clock to book flig...
+Due to the recent virus threat, our leadership team made the difficult decision to bring home almost 550+ participants between March 14-19.
+Our staff worked around the clock to book ...

 Each of the countries where Adventures has started a base is unique, so our plan for bringing Jesus into that local context must be tailored to it.
 "The bases give us a chance to come alongside God’s movement and play a role in helping the local body expand their reach," says Adventures' President, Bob Mudd.
 "Working in partnership with local leaders has given us the opportunity to make a lasting impact."